PoconoNeo/WiFi-Network-Analysis/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the https://github.com/PoconoNeo/WiFi-Network-Analysis/blob/main/LICENSE.txt file for details.